hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlClip BlendShape(SkinnedMeshRenderer[] rendererWithNulls, string blendShapeName, float value)` <br/>
 Change a blendShape of multiple skinned meshes.
 This lasts one frame.
 The array can safely contain null values.

+- `AacFlClip Positioning(GameObject[] gameObjectsWithNulls, Vector3 localPosition)` 💡<br/>
+Change the position of a GameObject in local space.
+This lasts one frame.
+This lasts one frame.
+The array can safely contain null values. // FIXME: This is weird, this should be a Transform array, and also this needs a single-object overload.

+- `AacFlClip RotatingUsingEulerInterpolation(GameObject[] gameObjectsWithNulls, Vector3 localEulerAngles)` 💡<br/>
+Change the rotation of GameObjects in local space, with Euler interpolation.
+This lasts one frame.
+The array can safely contain null values. // FIXME: This is weird, this should be a Transform array, and also this needs a single-object overload.

+- `AacFlClip RotatingUsingQuaternionInterpolation(GameObject[] gameObjectsWithNulls, Quaternion localQuaternionAngles)` 💡<br/>
+  Change the rotation of GameObjects in local space, with Quaternion interpolation.
+This lasts one frame.
+The array can safely contain null values. // FIXME: This is weird, this should be a Transform array, and also this needs a single-object overload.

 - `AacFlClip Scaling(GameObject[] gameObjectsWithNulls, Vector3 scale)` <br/>
-Scale GameObjects.
+Change the local scale of GameObjects.
 This lasts one frame.
 The array can safely contain null values. // FIXME: This is weird, this should be a Transform array, and also this needs a single-object overload.

 - `AacFlClip Toggling(GameObject gameObject, bool value)` <br/>
  Enable or disable a GameObject.
 This lasts one frame.